Intermittent Fasting for Weight Loss: 7 Ways Fasting Can Help

 First of all, you’ll quickly get past the morning hunger pangs.
 And after a few weeks, you won’t even crave breakfast.

 Furthermore, intermittent fasting, unlike other diets, is compatible with your social life.
-If you’re out with some friends and you have a late dinner, just move your eating window back the next day.
+If you’re out with some friends and have a late dinner, move your eating window back the next day.
 Eat your first meal at three or four instead of noon.

 You’ll also realize how much more focused you are when your stomach is empty.
 When your body doesn’t have to worry about digesting food, it can focus on keeping your brain sharp.